sank-55/Academics_22-26/Sem 8/Vibration of Structures/readme.md

+THE COURSE IS TAKEN BY PROF. KORAK SARKAR
 Here upload the pyq and the those code that will be there for my assignment may contain ansys simulation video